Tooth Extractions New York

 After having a tooth extracted, the last thing you want to occur is a dry socket or infection.
 To prevent this from happening, Dr. Newman will provide you with some beneficial tips to follow while you are at home recovering.
 Some of these include:

-• Making sure you take your medications and antibiotics as instructed
+- Making sure you take your medications and antibiotics as instructed

-• Eating only soft foods for the first few days after your procedure
+- Eating only soft foods for the first few days after your procedure

-• Getting plenty of rest
+- Getting plenty of rest

-• Using a cold compress to reduce swelling and alleviate discomfort
+- Using a cold compress to reduce swelling and alleviate discomfort

-• Maintaining a good oral hygiene routine but being careful around your surgical site
+- Maintaining a good oral hygiene routine but being careful around your surgical site

-• Forgoing the use of a straw, as any type of suction or spitting can dislodge the clot
+- Forgoing the use of a straw, as any type of suction or spitting can dislodge the clot

 Tooth Extractions FAQs

-Your natural teeth are designed to last for a lifetime; in fact, tooth enamel even more durable than bone!
+Your natural teeth are designed to last for a lifetime; in fact, tooth enamel is even more durable than bone!
 Dr. Newman will do his utmost to preserve your natural teeth whenever possible.
 However, certain circumstances, such as extreme decay or injury, mean that removing the tooth entirely is the best option for the health of your overall smile.
 If you need a tooth extraction, our Gramercy Dental Studio team will answer any questions you have before your procedure.
-In the meantime, it may help to read the answers to a handful of questions about tooth extractions in Gramercy Park that we get asked the most often.
+In the meantime, it may help to read the answers to a handful of questions about tooth extractions in New York that we get asked the most often.

 Does Getting a Tooth Extracted Hurt?

 Many patients hesitate to complete the treatment their smile needs out of worry that the procedure will hurt.
 Rest assured that no matter the circumstances of your tooth extraction, the first step we take is always the same: numbing the mouth with local anesthetic.
-This step reduces your body’s ability to register feeling in your mouth.
+This step reduces your body’s ability to register feelings in your mouth.
 While you may feel a slight pressure when the tooth is removed, it shouldn’t be outright painful.

 How Should I Prepare for My Tooth Extraction?